Ilya-Meer/Pong/README.md

 # Pong Game

-A basic pong game using SVGs.
+A basic pong game.

+## Synopsis

+This game was created by using Javascript to generate SVGS.

+### Learnings

+A major learning objective in this project was based around Javascript classes.
+The playing field, board, paddles,balls, and scoreboard are all classes of their own that are imported into an overarching Game class which is then rendered continuously.

 ## Setup